-Once you’ve got the meat home, Fight Bac!
+Once you’ve got the meat home there are steps you can take to lessen the likelihood of foodborne illness, too.
+Fight Bac!
 Partnership for Food Safety Education is out with helpful food safety, handling, and cooking tips to avoid bacteria.
 “The basics of clean, separate, cook, and chill will reduce the risk of illness from harmful germs like Campylobacter and salmonella,” says Shelley Feist, executive director of the non-profit organization.

-Everyone at the gathering should wash their hands with soap and water before and after handling food, not just the grill master.
+Everyone at the gathering and especially those preparing and cooking food should wash their hands with soap and water before and after handling food, not just the grill master.

 Related Reading: Should You Rinse Meat Before Cooking It?

 Always keep food refrigerated as close to cooking time as possible.
-For picnics and BBQs keep your (seperate) raw meat cooler filled with ice, so picnic perishable foods stay chilled to 40 °F.
+For picnics and BBQs keep your (separate) raw meat cooler filled with ice, so picnic perishable foods stay chilled to 40 °F.